 What to buy?

 There are so many things that you might want to buy but there are only five things that you really need to keep your baby healthy and safe.
+They are…

 3. room thermometer

-4. blankets or baby sleep bag
+4. sheets and blankets or baby sleep bag

-Blankets or baby sleep bag
+Sheet and blankets or a baby sleep bag